rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - The globalmfasetting subcommand takes no arguments.
 - Returns GetMfaSettingReply.
-### globalobjectlocations
-Get a list of object locations.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - reportRoom - ReportRoomType: Room of the report view.
-    - globalObjectLocationsFilters - list of GlobalObjectLocationsFilterInputs: A list of filters to filter locations.
-    - shouldIncludePath - System.Boolean: Specifies whether the query result should include the path of a location.
-- Returns GlobalObjectLocationConnection.
 ### globalsearchresults
 - There are 7 arguments.
     - first - System.Int32: Returns the first n elements from the list.